EthanStoneman21/Project1_CSC4710/README.md

   signintime DATETIME
 );
 ```

-Note: the grading will be based on the correct result of the query, the design of the interface and your explnation skill of the results.
-doenv is a file that you need to customize and rename it to .env to work.

 **How to run the sample code**
 1. We will use the Apache web server.
 Create the first webpage index.html under ```C:\xampp\htdocs>``` (or similar directory where you installed XAMPP) and point your browser to [http://localhost/index.html](http://localhost/index.html).
 You should see your first webpage.
 The purpose of this step is to confirm that the Web server is running, and understand the ROOT URL points to the path location: C:\xampp\htdocs or similar directory in your file system.